Central Waqf Council

-Central Waqf Council is an Indian statutory body operated by the Government of India under The Waqf (Amendment) Act, 2025, a subordinate of the Waqf Act, 1995.
+Central Waqf Council is an Indian statutory body operated by the Government of India under the Waqf (Amendment) Act, 2025, a subordinate of the Waqf Act, 1995.

-The Waqf boards in the Indian subcontinent were formed in 1913 during the British rule.
+The Waqf boards in the Indian subcontinent were formed in 1964.
 The Mussalman Waqf Act 1923 was established for the purpose of advising it on matters pertaining to the working of the State Waqf Boards and proper administration of the Waqfs in the country.
 Waqf is a permanent dedication of movable or immovable properties given by philanthropists for religious, pious or charitable purposes as recognized by Muslim Law.
 The grant is known as mushrut-ul-khidmat, while a person making such dedication is known as Wakif.

 The Council

-The Waqf boards were constituted in 1913, during the British rule.
+The Waqf boards were constituted in 1964.
 The first legislation to regulate waqfs was enacted in 1923.
 It was named as 'The Mussalman Waqf Act 1923'.

 The Central Waqf Council is a statutory body under the administrative control of the Ministry of Minority Affairs was set up in 1964 as per the provision given in the Waqf Act, 1954 as Advisory Body to the Central Government on matters concerning the working of the Waqf Boards and the due administration of Auqaf.
 This act was later repealed.

 The Waqf Act 1995 was implemented under the government of P. V. Narasimha Rao.
 As of April 2024, Waqf amendment bill 2025 has been passed by the Loksabha and Rajyasabha and awaits the consent of the President of India, Draupadi Murmu.